More obstacles impede crews in Japan nuke crisis

 The magnitude-9 quake off Japan's northeast coast on March 11 triggered a tsunami that barreled onshore and disabled the Fukushima plant, complicating a humanitarian disaster that is thought to have killed about 18,000 people.

-"We cannot say at this time how many months or years it will take," Muto said, insisting the main goal now is to keep the reactors cool.
+"We cannot say at this time how many months or years it will take," he said, insisting the main goal now is to keep the reactors cool.

 Workers have been scrambling to remove the radioactive water from the four units and find a place to safely store it.
-Each unit may hold tens of thousands of gallons of radioactive water, said Minoru Ogoda of Japan's nuclear safety agency.
+Each unit may hold tens of thousands of gallons of radioactive water, said Minoru Ogoda of Japan's Nuclear and Industrial Safety Agency, or NISA.

 Safety agency officials had been hoping to pump the water into huge, partly empty tanks inside the reactor that are designed to hold condensed water.

-Those tanks, though, turned out to be completely full, said Hidehiko Nishiyama of Japan's Nuclear and Industrial Safety Agency.
+Those tanks, though, turned out to be completely full, said NISA official Hidehiko Nishiyama.

 Meanwhile, plans to use regular power to restart the cooling system hit a roadblock when it turned out that cables had to be laid through turbine buildings flooded with the contaminated water.